Coach & Player Conduct Sportsmanship Code

 Example - A team may have 18 players: Bat 9 of them and play the other 9 in the field.
 No one player in a game can assume more than one offensive position.

-NONE (coaches discretion) 2nd visit to the mound per inning will result in removal of pitcher.
-Once a pitcher is removed from the mound, they may re-enter and pitch after one batter is pitched to regardless of whether they left the field or not.
+NONE (coaches discretion) - Second visit to the mound per inning will result in removal of pitcher.
+Once a pitcher is removed from the mound, they may re-enter and pitch after one batter (an inherited batter is considered one batter) is pitched to regardless of whether they left the field or not.

 Dead Ball - No Warnings: NEW for 2013: The fake to third is not allowed, the new rule for Third Base is the same exact rule for First Base.